 Fulfills core competency: Civic Responsibility.
 Fulfills Service Learning requirement.
-Cross-listed as REL 232.
+Cross-listed as REL/HSC 232 (HSC listing limited to majors in the Health Professions).
 Learning experience through participation as a volunteer for approximately four hours per week in a community-based agency within the area.
 Students will also be expected to keep a journal account of their experiences and attend class every other week for about an hour to process with others what is being learned.
 The focus of the course is to help students gain an appreciation that being of service to others is a way of learning and a way of growing as a person.
 Offered As Needed.
 (UG)